enviodev/docs/docs/HyperIndex/Guides/price-data.md

     poolPrice: latestPoolPrice,
     offChainPrice: Number(offChainPrice.toFixed(2)),
     ethDepositedUsd: Number(ethDepositedUsd),
+    usdDeposited: Number(event.params.amount0/BigInt(10**18)),
+    txHash: event.transaction.hash,
   }

-  context.TVLDollars.set(TVLDollars);
+  context.EthDeposited.set(EthDeposited);
 });
 ```

 ## Analysis

-The main point of comparison is between the `oraclePrice` and the `poolPrice` as the `offChainPrice` was simulated and should match the pool prices.
-It is evident, that the two prices are typically very close to each other.
+The main point of comparison is between the `oraclePrice` and the `poolPrice` as the `offChainPrice` is only accurate to the day as explained in the [offchain](#offchain-api) section.
+It is evident that the two prices are typically very close to each other.
 However, sometimes the oracle price is bad, i.e. it has a value of `0`.
-The DEX price can never be bad this as it will always be arbitraged to the (somewhat) correct price.
-Note that the offChainPrice matches the poolPrice exactly as it was simulated to do so.
-In reality, it would have a different value.
+The DEX price can never be that bad as it will always be arbitraged to the somewhat correct price.

+We have included the transaction hashes for you to cross check the prices on [Blastscan](https://blastscan.io/).
+For example, for [this](https://blastscan.io/tx/0xe7e79ddf29ed2f0ea8cb5bb4ffdab1ea23d0a3a0a57cacfa875f0d15768ba37d) transaction (last row in the image), BlastScan shows an Ethereum value of $2,289.37 deposited, which we can assume to be correct.
+Our value shows $2,117, showing that the dex price does not yield completely accurate results, but only an approximation.

+In conclusion, use an offchain API if you need the most accurate price data, otherwise consider using oracle or dex pool events.

 ![alt text](image.png)